 SELECT current_date + 5;

-The output of the above code is given below.
+The output of the code above is provided below.

 Using INTERVAL